Horse insurance tax-deductible

 Is equine surgery insurance tax-deductible?

-For privately owned horses, the equine surgery insurance is not tax-deductible.
-However, if it concerns a horse within the business assets (e.g., a riding school), the contributions can be claimed as business expenses.
+For privately kept horses, horse surgery insurance is not tax-deductible.
+If the horse is part of business assets (e.g. for a riding school), the premiums can be claimed as business expenses.

-Where exactly do I enter the horse liability insurance in the tax return?
+Where exactly do I enter horse liability insurance in my tax return?

-Enter the contributions to the horse liability insurance in the 'Anlage Vorsorgeaufwand' under line 50 ('Further miscellaneous pension expenses') of your income tax return.
+Enter the contributions for horse liability insurance in the “Anlage Vorsorgeaufwand” in line 50 (“Other miscellaneous precautionary expenses”) of your income tax return.

-What is the difference between operating expenses and precautionary expenses?
+What is the difference between business expenses and pension contributions?

-Business expenses are costs incurred by a business that reduce profit (e.g., insurance for a school horse).
-Precautionary expenses are private expenditures for protection (e.g., liability insurance), which can only be deducted as special expenses up to a statutory maximum limit.
+Business expenses are costs incurred by a business that reduce profit (e.g. insurance for a school horse).
+Provision expenses are private expenses for cover (e.g. liability insurance) that are deductible as special expenses only up to a statutory maximum amount.

 What happens if the tax office classifies my horse keeping as a hobby?

 If your horse keeping is classified as a hobby, the tax office will not recognise the associated losses.
-You can no longer offset these losses against other positive income (e.g., from employment), resulting in a higher tax burden.
+You can then no longer offset these losses against other positive income (e.g. from employment), which leads to a higher tax burden.

 Subscribe to our newsletter